erikdrobne/SwiftUICoordinator/README.md

     associatedtype Route: NavigationRoute

     var navigationController: UINavigationController { get set }
-    /// The starting route of the navigator.
-The Route type is optional because there may not always be a starting route specified. var startRoute: Route? { get }
+    /// The starting route of the navigator. var startRoute: Route? { get }

     /// This method is called when the navigator should start navigating.